EHMD28/EHMD28/README.md

 ### [Chef Suggest Desktop](https://github.com/EHMD28/ChefSuggest)

 I made this project for a family member because they dind't want to deal with the hassle of figuring out what to have for dinner each week.
 The program is a meal suggestor, where the generated meals can be filtered and saved.
 I plan to make a mobile app to go along with this one.
 I also want to connect the meals to a database.

 ### [Cosmo Text Editor](https://github.com/EHMD28/cosmo-text-editor)

 I am creating a terminal-based text editor using Ratatui to learn more about creating TUIs in preparation for my re-write of my kingdom-kards project.
 It's honestly not a good text editor, but it works technically.
 It even supports Unicode.

 ## Current Projects

 ### [Minerva Study Tool](https://EHMD28.github.io/programs/minerva)

 This project is a flashcard study tool I am making to help me study French.
-I originally used Quizlet, but I didn't feel like paying for a pro membership, so I decided to make my own program instead.
+I originally used Quizlet, but I didn't feel like paying for a pro membership, so
+I decided to make my own program instead.
 Right now, there are still a few features I need to implement, but the essentials are working.

 ### [Android Development](https://developer.android.com/courses/android-basics-compose/course)

 Right now, I am working my way through the "Android Basics with Compose" course offered by the official Android developers.
 I plan to make a mobile app version of the [Chef Suggest](https://github.com/EHMD28/ChefSuggest) program I already made.

 ### [Learning SciPy](https://github.com/EHMD28/learn-scipy)

 Currently, I'm learning how to use SciPy as part of my capstone project.
-I'm working with a physicist at OSU to develop an interactive physics application for exploring the equation of state for neutron star matter.
+I'm working with a physicist at OSU to develop an interactive physics application for exploring the equation of state for neutron-star matter.